willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 - _Stable_ point of _first contact_ for anybody looking for a dataset from
   Geomar

-- Today: _Collection of links_ to data sets, software, …
+- _Collection of links_ to data sets, software, …

 .smaller[.right[...contact [datamanagement(at)geomar.de](mailto:datamanagement-AT-geomar.de)]]

-Alernatives:
+Alternatives:

 - At TM, we have [data-tm(at)geomar.de](mailto:data-tm-AT-geomar.de) which is forwarded to whoever is / will be in charge of data management within the group.

 - https://zenodo.org provides storage and a DOI for data.

+- https://www.pangaea.de/ provides storage and a DOI for geo-referenced data.

+- https://figshare.com/ serves as a general supplementary-materials storage.

 ---